fcampelo/epitopetransfer/README.md

 This project requires Python 3.10, although other versions are likely compatible.
 Follow the instructions below to set up your environment and install the required dependencies.

-The analysis of the results was done using R version 4.4.1 (reproducible using the script under folder `./R`).
-The main packages used in the analysis were:

--   dplyr_1.1.4
--   tidyr_1.3.1
--   yardstick_1.3.1
--   pROC_1.18.5
--   multcomp_1.4-26
--   ggplot2_3.5.1
--   ggrepel_0.9.5
--   see_0.9.0
--   stringr_1.5.1
--   wrappedtools_0.9.5

-The full details of the R session used in the analysis are available in `/R/SessionInfo.txt`

 1.  **Install Python 3.10**